yogirajbshinde21/Item-Manager/README.md

-# 🚀 ReactJS Item Manager - Internship Assignment
+# 🚀 ReactJS Item Manager

 A modern full-stack web application for managing items with image uploads, search functionality, and email notifications.
 Built with React.js, Node.js, and MongoDB.